janikvonrotz/taskfile.build/README.md

 ## Patterns

 The task file showed above is very basic.
-Commands can have parameters and functions call each other.
+Commands can have parameters and call each other.
 The following is a collection of more complex task file patterns.

 ### Set default parameter